 Let’s stop talking about books for a second, and just focus on having a real conversation about mental health.
 I’ll share my own story deeper into the post.
 If you require a trigger warning for talk of sexual assault, rape or PTSD, consider this it.

-I may, or may not, work for Bell Canada.
+Bell Canada.
 If you’re not Canadian, maybe that means nothing to you.

-Bell is the biggest Telecomm company North Of The Wall.
+But, Bell is the biggest Telecomm company North Of The Wall.
 Internet, TV, Cellular.

 I want to preface this by saying, nothing in this post has been in any way orchestrated by Bell Canada – all views are my own!
 What I say here is mine.
 I say it because I want to.